Hemanshu2003/PrepTrack-openshift-docker/README.md

 ![PostgreSQL](https://img.shields.io/badge/PostgreSQL-316192?style=for-the-badge&logo=postgresql&logoColor=white)

 ## 🎯 Project Overview
-PrepTrack is a cloud-native, 3-tier web application built to manage intensive study schedules and track preparation progress for competitive technical exams, such as GATE and BARC CS.
+PrepTrack is a cloud-native, 3-tier web application built to manage intensive study schedules and track preparation progress for competitive technical exams.

 This project serves as a practical demonstration of containerization, microservices architecture, and Kubernetes/OpenShift fundamentals.
 It showcases the deployment of a frontend UI, a stateless REST API, and a stateful database, all communicating securely within an OpenShift cluster.